agrawal-rohit/pearl-ui/README.md

 ## Key Features

-- 👐 Completely Open Source and Free
+Pearl UI is a comprehensive UI library for React Native projects, offering a wide range of features:

+- **Open Source and Free** 🆓: Pearl UI is completely open source and free to use.
-- 🪐 Universal: Works on iOS, Android, and Web (powered by [Expo](https://docs.expo.dev/) and [React Native](https://reactnative.dev/))
+- **Universal Compatibility** 🌐: Write once and run on both iOS and Android platforms, thanks to the power of [Expo](https://docs.expo.dev/) and [React Native](https://reactnative.dev/).
-- 💎 15+ modular UI components _(with new ones added monthly...)_
-- 🎨 Effortlessly themeable
-- 🌓 Dark mode support out-of-the-box
+- **Rich Component Library** 📚: Over 15 built-in components are available, with the flexibility to create custom components as needed.
+- **Theming Control** 🎨: Full control over the theme allows for a highly customizable UI.
+- **Animation Support** 🎬: Out-of-the-box support for animations using [Moti](https://moti.fyi/).
+- **Dark Mode** 🌙: Dark mode is supported out-of-the-box, making it easy to cater to user preferences.
-- 📱 Support for responsive design using breakpoints
+- **Responsive Design** 📱: Support for responsive design using breakpoints ensures your UI looks great on any device.
-- ⚡️ Blazing fast development speed using [style props](https://docs.pearl-ui.dev/docs/core-features/style-props)
+- **Fast Development** ⚡: Speed up your development process with [style props](https://docs.pearl-ui.dev/docs/core-features/style-props).
-- ♿️ Accessible by default, abiding by the official Android and Apple guidelines.
+- **Accessibility** ♿: Pearl UI is accessible by default, adhering to official Android and Apple guidelines.
-- 📜 Extensive documentation
-- 💪🏻 Strong Typescript support
+- **Strong Typescript Support** 🦾: Typescript is fully supported, ensuring type safety and enhancing developer productivity.
-- ⚙️ Powerful API for creating custom components
+- **Powerful API** 💪: A powerful API is available for creating custom components, providing flexibility and control.

 ## Installation

-Inside your React Native/Expo project directory, install Pearl UI by running:
+To install Pearl UI in your React Native/Expo project directory, execute one of the following commands:

 **npm**